 On the other hand, kelp, a type of brown algae, contains higher levels of iodine and other beneficial nutrients.
 It is a powerful anti-inflammatory and is believed to help with weight loss as well as helping to protect against certain types of cancer.

 Due to its high level of nutrients and minerals, algae can be incredibly beneficial for your skin as well as your overall health.
-For instance, the green algae like that found in our FIRM + SMOOTH + BRIGHTEN REPARATIVE COMPLEX helps promote collagen production and boosts elastin for firmer, smoother skin while the red algae extract in our BALANCE + CALM TONING LOTION delivers a calming effect due to its anti-inflammatory properties.
+For instance, spirulina, the blue green algae found in our Super Nutrient Touch-Free Face Moisturizer nourishes and boosts moisturization, decreases inflammation, tones the skin and encourages cell turnover to promote a more youthful-looking radiant complexion.

 In addition to these benefits, it has been shown that the compounds found in kelp can reduce the appearance of cellulite when it is incorporated into the diet either in recipes or by taking a supplement.

 Several varieties of algae have been used for thousands of years in edible preparations especially in Japanese cultures.
 Edible seaweed varieties are most commonly sold dried and usually need to be reconstituted in warm water before using in a recipe.

 One easy way to incorporate more seaweed into your diet is to use the variety known as kombu when cooking grains and legumes.
 Kombu is part of the kelp family of seaweeds and has been shown to help reduce the risk of cancer and improve thyroid function.
 Also, by simply adding a piece of kombu to the cooking water of your grains or legumes, you can help make them more digestible and provide you with additional iodine.

 Additionally, you can easily make homemade seaweed salad with the following recipe which uses wakame, another brown seaweed variety.